Why You Lash Out — Sometimes for No Good Reason

 Do you lash out when your spouse reminds you — nicely — to take out the dog or pick up a gallon of milk?
 Do you fly off the handle when the boss asks you to turn in the next assignment on time?
 Have you wondered, “Why am I always angry?”

 I know many people who do, including myself.
-In fact, many of us adults with attention deficit hyperactivity disorder (ADHD) lack restraint when we think that someone is dissing us.
+In fact, many of us adults with attention deficit hyperactivity disorder (ADHD or ADD) lack restraint when we think that someone is dissing us.
 The question is: Are they?
 Because many of us have low self-esteem — after years of negative interactions — we are hypersensitive to criticism, real or imagined.

 Bursts of anger have repercussions that last much longer than the few seconds it takes to vent.
 Having an argument in the workplace can get you fired.
 Blowing up at a loved one can strain the relationship.
 And it all takes a toll on your self-esteem — bringing remorse or shame for days afterward.